-In terms of members who gave up added years' contracts because of the tax implications, or were dissuaded from continuing other voluntary member contributions, there is the opportunity to apply for a remedial arrangement under Regulation 25.
-We believe that it is vital this is included in any policy / guidance that is developed.
+In terms of members who gave up added years' contracts because of the tax implications, or were dissuaded from continuing other voluntary member contributions, there is the opportunity to apply for a remedial arrangement under regulation 24.
+It is vital this is included in any policy and/or guidance that is developed.

 We believe that members should be able to waive the return of their ERRBO contributions until their deferred choice election.
-However, should a member choose the legacy scheme for their remediable service, the refund of contributions feels of significantly lower value than the benefit they would have purchased in the reformed scheme.
-We suggest that members should be able to use their waived ERRBO contributions to purchase a form of additional benefits of equivalent value to the improved reformed scheme benefits.
-Indeed, in our original response to the McCloud Consultation, the BMA advocated that those who had purchased ERRBO but elected for legacy scheme benefits could have these ERRBO payments converted into additional pension.
-This was acknowledged in the Government response as something that would be considered but the current regulations are silent on this.
+However, should a member choose the legacy scheme for their remediable service, the refund of contributions is of significantly lower value than the benefit they would have purchased in the reformed scheme.
+Members should be able to use their waived ERRBO contributions to purchase a form of additional benefits of equivalent value to the improved reformed scheme benefits.

-Additional Pension (regulations 21,22)
+Additional Pension (regulations 20, 21)

 Rollback will convert any remediable reformed scheme Additional Pension (AP) into legacy scheme AP.
 Where a member later makes a reformed scheme election, the regulations state that AP will be reconverted back to reformed scheme AP on an 'equivalent value' principle.
-The BMA strongly believes that the conversion terms should be the same as those used to convert the reformed scheme AP to legacy scheme AP originally, so that the nominal amount (excluding revaluation) is unchanged as a result of rollback and deferred choice.
+BMA Northern Ireland strongly believes that the conversion terms should be the same as those used to convert the reformed scheme AP to legacy scheme AP originally, so that the nominal amount (excluding revaluation) is unchanged as a result of rollback and deferred choice.
 Anything else could be deemed unfair to members.

-There may also be an interaction of AP and annual allowance calculations so the BMA would appreciate further clarity on the tax treatment in such cases.
+There may also be an interaction of AP and annual allowance calculations.
+As such, BMA Northern Ireland would appreciate further clarity on the tax treatment in such cases.

-Transfers (regulations 34,35)
+Transfers (regulations 33,34)

-Where transfers are rolled back from the reformed Scheme to the legacy Scheme, then back again when making a deferred choice election, it seems reasonable for the meaning of 'equivalent value' benefits to mean their original value from the original transfer.
+Where transfers are rolled back from the reformed scheme to the legacy scheme, then back again when making a deferred choice election, it seems reasonable for the meaning of 'equivalent value' benefits to mean their original value from the original transfer.

-Choice 2 (regulation 64)
+Choice 2 (regulation 61)